KaisenAmin/c_std/bitset/README.md

 ## Usage

-To use the Array library in your project, include the `bitset.h` header file in your source code.
+To use the Bitset library in your project, include the `bitset.h` header file in your source code.

 in these examples i rewrite cpp example in Bitset code